PaoyangLab/Methylation_Analysis/README.md

 ![CpGmap_table.png](https://github.com/PaoyangLab/Methyaltion_Analysis/blob/main/Figures/CpGmap_table.png)

 #### 3.1.3 Conversion rate
+In regard to methyl-seq (EM-seq and BS-seq) analysis, the estimation conversion rate, which measures how effectively bisulfite or enzyme treatment can convert unmethylated cytosines to uracil in DNA samples, is required for evaluation.
+By comparing the unmethylated bacteriophage lambda genome as a reference to our bisulfite/enzyme treatment genomes, the percentage of successfully converted cytosines can be estimated.
+It is simply calculated by dividing the number of **converted cytosines (#𝑇)** by the **total number of cytosines (#𝑇 + C)** and multiplying by 100.
+$$
+\text{Conversion rate} = \frac{\#T}{\#T + \#C} \times 100
+$$
+Typically, a conversion rate of 95% or above is preferred because it shows more reliable and accurate results.

-1. The first step for the conversion rate is the same as above but changes the in-put reference genome to the lambda genome.
+1. The first step for the conversion rate is the same as above but changes the in-put reference genome to the lambda phage genome `lambda_genome.fa`.
 ```bash
 bs_seeker2-build.py -f lambda_genome.fa --aligner=bowtie2 -d ./BS2_lambda_Index